-Before turning to a technical description of the EPPA model augmented to include hydrogen vehicles and hydrogen production it is useful to lay out our modeling strategy.
-As is clear from the previous section, there are both technical and cost hurdles which must be overcome at several steps in order to make a hydrogen fueled vehicle fleet a reality.
-The implication is that if we introduce the technology into the model at its current cost there would be virtually no conditions under which it would enter-the cost is prohibitive.
-While many aspects of the technology are highly uncertain, basic conversion efficiencies of feedstock to hydrogen and the hydrogen needed to power a vehicle are reasonably described in the technical literature.
-Given the representation of transportation demand in EPPA we can therefore model the derived demand for hydrogen and the further derived demand for the feedstock with reasonable accuracy assuming the hydrogen vehicle fleet becomes economically competitive.
-The EPPA model projects endogenously changing conventional fuel (gasoline/diesel) and feedstock (i.e., natural gas and coal) prices.
+Before turning to a technical description of the EPPA model augmented to include hydrogen vehicles and production, it is useful to lay out our modelling strategy.
+As is clear from the previous section, both technical and cost hurdles must be overcome in order to make a hydrogen-fuelled vehicle fleet a reality.
+The implication is that if we introduce the technology into the model at its current cost, there would be virtually no conditions under which it would enter - the cost is prohibitive.
+While many aspects of hydrogen technology are highly uncertain, basic conversion efficiencies of feedstock to the hydrogen needed to power a vehicle are reasonably described in the technical literature.
+Given the representation of transportation demand in EPPA, we can therefore model the derived demand for hydrogen and the further derived demand for the feedstock with reasonable accuracy, assuming the hydrogen vehicle fleet becomes economically competitive.
+The EPPA model projects endogenously changing conventional fuel (gasoline/diesel) and feedstock (such as natural gas and coal) prices.
 As these change over time, the relative competitiveness of the hydrogen fleet will change.

-The EPPA model also allows for the introduction of greenhouse gas emissions policies which result in a price for $CO_2$ which is in turn reflected in the cost of fuels that emit $CO_2$ when combusted and in the cost of products where $CO_2$ was emitted in production.
-Thus, a greenhouse gas policy will also change the relative economics of hydrogen and conventional technologies to the extent they have different $CO_2$ emissions implications.
+The EPPA model also allows for the introduction of greenhouse gas emissions policies that result in a price for $CO_2$ which is, in turn, reflected in the cost of fuels that emit $CO_2$ when combusted and in the cost of products where $CO_2$ was emitted in production.
+Thus, a greenhouse gas policy will also change the relative economics of hydrogen and conventional technologies to the extent that they have different $CO_2$ emissions implications.

-Our modeling strategy is to parameterize a hydrogen fuel cell vehicle fleet based on key conversion efficiencies and the non-fuel cost shares based on existing literature assuming near-competitive costs, i.e., assuming that necessary breakthroughs occur.
+Our modelling strategy is to parameterise a hydrogen fuel cell vehicle fleet and hydrogen production/distribution sectors based on key conversion efficiencies and the non-fuel cost shares based on existing literature assuming near-competitive costs, that is, assuming that the necessary breakthroughs occur.
 We then use a mark-up factor to scale the cost for both the vehicle and the hydrogen production/distribution sectors to evaluate different combinations of costs for fuels and the vehicle fleet.
 We choose many pairs (vehicle, fuel production) of cost mark-ups and map out fleet penetration frontiers to indicate those cost mark-up pairs that result in penetration in different years.
-The cost mark-up pairs can be viewed as R&D targets for hydrogen vehicle and production/distribution.
-If, for example, the goal of an R&D program was to have vehicle fleet penetration by 2030, our frontiers would indicate combinations of hydrogen and vehicle costs that would be necessary to achieve that goal under different assumptions regarding greenhouse gas policy.
-Our research does not say anything directly about whether these cost goals are realistic, or the size of the R&D program that would be needed to achieve them but indicates under what conditions achievement of them would lead to penetration.
+The cost mark-up pairs can be viewed as R&D targets for hydrogen vehicle and fuel cost.
+If, for example, the goal of an R&D programme was to have vehicle fleet penetration by 2030, our frontiers would indicate combinations of hydrogen and vehicle costs that would be necessary to achieve that goal under different assumptions regarding greenhouse gas policy.
+Our research does not say anything directly about whether these cost goals are realistic, or the size of the R&D programme that would be needed to achieve them, but indicates under what conditions their achievement would lead to market penetration.